Skip to main content

 Armada

-Having read “Ready Player One” and seen the film recently, picking Ernest Cline’s next book, “Armada” was an easy choice.
+Having read “Ready Player One” and seen the film recently, picking Ernest Cline’s next book, “Armada” [affiliate link] was an easy choice.
 “Ready Player One” wasn’t my favourite book, but it was an entertaining read and that’s what I was looking for this time.

 It pretty much exactly met those expectations.
 It’s well written and easy to read.
 There are all the retro-references you’d expect in a Cline book.
 The story moves along at a reasonable clip.
 The characters mostly make sense, though they could have been better developed.